-Managing IBM Netezza Analytics Models
+Managing IBM Data WH and Netezza Models

-IBM Netezza Analytics models are added to the canvas and the Models palette in the same way as other IBM SPSS Modeler models, and can be used in much the same way.
-However, there are a few important differences, given that each IBM Netezza Analytics model created in IBM SPSS Modeler actually references a model stored on a database server.
+IBM Data Warehouse and IBM Netezza Analytics models are added to the canvas and the Models palette in the same way as other IBM SPSS Modeler models, and can be used in much the same way.
+However, there are a few important differences, given that each IBM Data Warehouse or IBM Netezza Analytics model created in IBM SPSS Modeler actually references a model stored on a database server.
 Thus for a stream to function correctly, it must connect to the database where the model was created, and the model table must not have been changed by an external process.

-Scoring IBM Netezza Analytics Models
+Scoring IBM Data Warehouse and IBM Netezza Analytics models